llvm/clangd-www/guides/include-cleaner.md

 ![Missing include warning in VSCode](../screenshots/missing_include.png)

-Generally clangd can suggest the correct `#include` to add here.
-In some cases there might be multiple options.
+Generally clangd can suggest a correct `#include` to add here.
+In some cases where multiple headers provide a symbol, you may prefer a different one.

 ## Scenarios and solutions

-**An included header X is marked unused, but itself #includes Y, which I use**
+**An included header X is marked unused, but it #includes Y, which I use**

-**clangd says I should include header Y, but I'm already including X, which itself includes Y**
+**clangd says I should include header Y, but I'm already including X, which includes Y**

 This is a transitive include.
 Generally you should avoid this, but there are times when it's needed, especially with external libraries.